Coffee Knowledge

 Soil

-Coffee plants prefer well-drained, porous soil rich in nutrients.
-Acidic soil is often ideal for coffee plantations as it supports optimal growth and development of the beans.
+Coffee plants thrive best in well-drained, porous soil rich in nutrients.
+Soil with an acidic touch is often ideal for coffee plantations as it promotes optimal growth and development of the beans.

 -

-Some coffee plantations practice shade growing, where coffee plants are cultivated under the natural shade of larger trees.
-This creates a microclimate that is more stable and less exposed to extreme temperatures.
+Some coffee plantations use shade-grown methods, where coffee plants are cultivated under natural shade from larger trees.
+This creates a microclimate that is more stable and less affected by extreme temperatures.

 -